Walkden: Walkden Town Centre

 The main shopping destination in Walkden has been rebranded as Walkden Town Centre (previously The Ellesmere Centre), housing 447000 sqft of floor space.

 The centre became the location for one of the largest Tesco stores in the UK when it opened in 2010.
 The centre has 2,000 free car parking spaces and is visited by 150,000 shoppers every week.
 It was announced in 2022 that the bargain homeware retailer The Range would open a large 40,000 sq ft shop in the retail park, and this has been trading since November 2023.

+The ongoing refurbishment of Walkden Town Centre (December 2025).

 Despite £70 million being spent on Walkden Town Centre regeneration, the centre has been subject to criticism for a leaking glass roof that covers the centre.
 An installation made up of plastic buckets hanging from the roof was placed by shopping centre managers Derwent Estates (the management company for The Derwent Group, which manages the assets of The Albert Gubay Charitable Foundation as a subsidiary company), to make light of the issue.

 Plans were announced in 2017 for a 'Phase 5' development of Walkden Town Centre, which included provision for a new cinema and plans to increase footfall in the old side of the centre.
 However, these plans did not materialise.

 Following local campaigning by residents, subsequent plans have since been released for Egerton Walk and Victoria Square sections of the centre by The Derwent Group in October 2023.
 These include provision for new retail units, green space, a pedestrianised boulevard and a new shopping centre atrium, with works totalling at least £15 million.
-These new features would be built by November 2025, following planned demolition works.
+These new features were due to be built by November 2025, following planned demolition works.
+Updated timescales suggest a completion date of November 2026, and works are now underway.

-Plans for the redevelopment of the centre were officially granted consent by Salford City Council in June 2024, with work due to start in the same year.
+Plans for the redevelopment of the centre were officially granted consent by Salford City Council in June 2024.